microsoft/WhatTheHack/070-BuildYourOwnCopilot/README.md

-# What The Hack - Build & Modernize AI Applications
+# What The Hack - Build Your Own Copilot

 ## Introduction